frederic-perez/AmE-dictionary/data/dictionary.md

 __Mormon apostle__
 __morning glory__
 __morosely__ _adv_ :two::hammer:
+__morphetic__ _adj_ /mor-FET-ik/ [:scroll: After Morpheus, the god of dreams in Greek mythology.
+He was the son of Hypnos, the god of sleep.
+The name of the drug morphine is also derived after Morpheus.]
+Relating to sleep or dreams.
 __morsel__ _n_ :four: (morsels) __1__ A small piece of food.
 A small amount of solid food; a mouthful. __2__ A tasty delicacy; a tidbit. __3__ A small amount; a piece: _a morsel of gossip._ _A morsel of information._ __4__ One that is delightful and extremely pleasing.
 __mortar shell__
 __mortar__ _n_ :three::hammer: _Militants fired mortar rounds._